 As a naturalista with 4c coils, I’ve gotten my hair down to a science—it thrives on low manipulation and protective styles.
 Previously, I lived in box braids and twists, but quickly realized the constant tension was taking a toll on my precious edges (RIP).
 Thankfully, wigs have been a godsend in helping me grow back spots I thought were gone for good.
 The routine is simple: wash and deep condition my hair, braid it in cornrows, put a wig on, and boom, she’s ready.
-I love that I can serve a flawless look while protecting my delicate strands.
+I love that I can serve a stunning look while protecting my delicate strands.
 I am officially a wig stan.

 Whether you want to switch up your look for a special occasion, experiment with a new cut and color, or simply prefer a low maintenance routine, wigs are an excellent protective style.
 That said, purchasing hair online can feel overwhelming, especially when you’re spending a lot on something you’ve never seen in person.
 Rest assured, we’ve done the digging for you and rounded up the best Black-owned hair brands to shop.